manas12709/flocker/navigation/aws.md

 To login to the deployment server on AWS EC2 you will use cockpit backdoor. https://cockpit.stu.nighthawkcodingsociety.com/

-In your blog you should be considering these steps.
-You will need to DM Mr. Mortenson if you will be Deployment admin for the 3 Musketeer password.
+The username for the account is shown in the image and is "ubuntu" in all lowercase.You will need to DM Mr. Mortenson if you will be Deployment admin for the 3 Musketeer password.

 ### First time Install (Steps in Order)